stoikerty/further-tech-test/Readme.md

 ### Creating a Frontend UI
 - moved over project to use Next.js, starting with a blank base to work from
+- added a table with some simple branding, and a navigation bar
+- configured vercel for automatic deployment